smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ### Handling Proprietary app registrations

 In the current implementation of SDL, vehicle information is shared with the `RegisterAppInterface` response.
-If there are any apps that work with specific OEMs, they would need to send the RegisterAppInterface RPC to know vehicle details.
-If the vehicle details do not match the supported vehicle types, they would need to send an UnregisterAppInterface request RPC.
+If there are any apps that work with specific OEMs, they would need to send the `RegisterAppInterface` RPC to know vehicle details.
+If the vehicle details do not match the supported vehicle types, they would need to send an `UnregisterAppInterface` request RPC.
 This behavior would cause an app to be shown on an SDL enabled system for some time until the app unregisters itself from the IVI system.
-The users would see that apps were shown in the IVI system for a moment, but are removed later without user interaction.
-This might be perceived as a bug in System by the users.
+The users would see that apps were shown in the IVI system for a moment, but are removed within seconds.
 By providing vehicle type information before app registration, we could solve this issue.
 The app will not register on the IVI if vehicle type is not supported, allowing app partners and SDL adopters to provide an exclusive apps experience to their users depending on vehicle type information.

 ### App name shown on notifications in Android